StanfordBioinformatics/encode_utils/docs/examples.rst

 PATCH Request
 -------------

-Add a new alias to the Tissue record IGVFSM000ABC.
+Add a new alias to the Tissue record IGVFSM0000ABCD.
 Create a payload (`dict`) that indicates the record to PATCH and the new alias.
-The record to PATCH must be indicated by using the non-schematic key `Connection.ENCID_KEY`, or `self.ENCID_KEY` from the perspective of a `Connection` instance, which will be removed from the payload prior to submission:
+The record to PATCH must be indicated by using the non-schematic key `Connection.IGVFID_KEY`, or `self.IGVFID_KEY` from the perspective of a `Connection` instance, which will be removed from the payload prior to submission:

 ::

   payload = {
-      conn.ENCID_KEY: "IGVFSM000ABC",
+      conn.ENCID_KEY: "IGVFSM0000ABCD",
       "aliases": ["new-alias"]
     }